Bilevel Programs Meet Deep Learning: A Unifying View on Inference Learning Methods: Discussion

 We conclude by pointing out that in practice the contrastive surrogates are valid objectives to train a DNN in their own right.
-While the analysis conducted in this paper is largely addressing the limit case $\beta_k\to 0^+$ (respectively $\tau_k\to 0^+$), when all the discussed methods converge essentially to back-propagation, even finite values for $\beta_k>0$ (and $\tau_k>0$) lead to valid learning losses.
-This is due to $\cL^{\bbeta}_{GC}$, $\cL_{LC}^{\bbeta}$ and $\bar\cL_{LC}^{\btau}$ attaining a zero objective value only for a perfect predictor leading also to a zero target loss $\ell$.
-Empirical results of existing inference learning method are given in the respective literature.
-At this point we illustrate the numerical behavior of Fenchel BP in Fig.~\ref{fig:errors} for a 784-64-64-64-10 multi-layer perceptron (MLP) trained on MIST using stochastic gradient descent (batch size 64, learning rate $1/8$, uniform Glorot initialization).
-The training error (solid lines) and the test error (dashed lines) are depicted for SGD using standard and Fenchel back-propagation with different fixed values for $\tau_k$.
-It can be seen in Fig.~\ref{fig:errors}, that Fenchel BP for a non-vanishing choice of $\tau_k$ reduces the training error at least equally well as standard back-propagation (and eventually reaches a higher training---but not test---accuracy in this case).
-This opens the questions whether tuning the spacing parameters $\tau_k$ leads to faster convergence or better solutions for the network weights.
-Further, preliminary results show, that a careful choice of $\tau_k$ for each training sample (and hidden unit) avoids the vanishing gradient problem.
-In particular, an all-negative weights initialization for a ReLU-based MLP---which will not progress using back-propagation due to zero gradients---can be successfully trained by Fenchel BP using adaptive $\tau_k$ (achieving 1.4\%/3\% training and test error compared to 89.4\%/89.6\% for BP).
-Understanding and exploring this and other variations of Fenchel BP is subject of future work.
+While the analysis conducted in this paper is largely addressing the limit case $\beta_k\to 0^+$, when all the discussed methods converge essentially to back-propagation, even finite values for $\beta_k>0$ lead to valid learning losses.
+This is due to $\cL^{\bbeta}_{GC}$, $\cL_{LC}^{\bbeta}$ and $\bar\cL_{LC}^{\bbeta}$ attaining the minimal possible objective value only for a perfect predictor (leading also to a minimal target loss $\ell$).
+Empirical results of existing inference learning methods are given in the respective literature.
+At this point we illustrate the numerical behavior of Fenchel BP in Fig.~\ref{fig:errors} for a 4-layer multi-layer perceptron (MLP) trained on MNIST using ADAM~\cite{kingma2015adam} as stochastic optimization method (batch size 50, learning rate $0.001$, uniform Glorot or negative weight initialization).
+The training error (solid lines) and the test error (dashed lines) are depicted using standard and Fenchel back-propagation with different fixed values for $\beta_k=\beta\in\{0.01,1,1000\}$ for all $k$.
+It can be seen in Fig.~\ref{fig:errors}(left), that Fenchel BP for small but non-vanishing choices of $\beta$ reduces the training error similarly well as standard back-propagation, and progress is slowed down only for a large value of $\beta=1000$.
+On the other hand, a value of $\beta \gg 0$ is able to escape the vanishing gradient problem (Fig.~\ref{fig:errors}(right)).
+In particular, an all-negative weights initialization for the same ReLU-based MLP---which will not progress using back-propagation due to vanishing gradients---can be successfully trained by Fenchel BP using a sufficiently large value for $\beta$ (achieving 1.7\%/2.79\% training and test error compared to 88.66\%/88.65\% for standard BP and Fenchel BP with $\beta\in\{0.01,1\}$).
+Understanding and exploring this property and other variations of Fenchel BP is subject of future work.

-\paragraph{Acknowledgements} This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
+\paragraph{Acknowledgements} We are grateful to Guillaume Bourmaud and to anonymous reviewers for helpful feedback.
+This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.

 {

 }